7 facts you might not have known about PFAS

 • Reduced vaccine response in children, indicating effects on the immune system

-• Hormonal disorders and potential reproductive problems
+• Hormonal disturbances and potential reproductive problems